sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Go to `Tools` → `Options` → `Yellow Extension,` you will see that there is an option value named `Display command`.
 Visual Studio automatically creates the option page for the extension.
 The extension can have multiple options pages; to do it, add another `DialogPage` derived class, and add another `ProvideOptionPage` attribute for it.

-We have an extension with a command and an options page, we could move on to changing our command's visibility.
+We have an extension with a command and an options page, we could move on to changing the command's visibility.

 ## 2. Changing visibility dynamically